 How is ozone measured?

 - Parts Per Million (ppm) – This is the most common method.
-So if we were to have 1 ppm that would mean that for every million parts of gas, one of those would be ozone.
+So, if we were to have a concentration of 1 ppm, this would mean that for every million parts of gas, one of those would be ozone.
 (Note: ppb = parts per billion)

 - Milligrams(mg/l) OR Micrograms(ug/ml) of ozone per liter – indicates milligrams/micrograms of ozone in one liter of total volume (gas or liquid).

 - Grams of ozone per hour (g/hr) – ozone output for a generator.
 We can measure the concentration of ozone in g/m3, then when we calculate for flow rate with a measurement such as LPM (liters per minute), we can determine how many grams of ozone are produced in one hour of time.